Quansight/Quansight-website/apps/labs/posts/dataframe-group-by.md

 2. select the column(s) we want to aggregate
 3. specify an elementary aggregation function

-Let's try something else: "find the maximum value of 'c', where 'b' is greater than its mean, per group 'a'".
+Let's try something else: "find the maximum value of 'views', where 'sales' is greater than its mean, per 'id'".

 Unfortunately, the pandas API has no way to express this, meaning that no library which copies the pandas API can truly optimise such an